haifengl/smile/README.md

 SmilePlot
 =========

-SmileMiner also has a Swing-based data visualization library SmilePlot, which provides scatter plot, line plot, staircase plot, bar plot, box plot, histogram, 3D histogram, dendrogram, heatmap, hexmap, QQ plot, contour plot, surface, and wireframe.
+SMILE also has a Swing-based data visualization library SmilePlot, which provides scatter plot, line plot, staircase plot, bar plot, box plot, histogram, 3D histogram, dendrogram, heatmap, hexmap, QQ plot, contour plot, surface, and wireframe.
 The class PlotCanvas provides builtin functions such as zoom in/out, export, print, customization, etc.

 SmilePlot requires SwingX library for JXTable.
 But if your environment cannot use SwingX, it is easy to remove this dependency by using JTable.